AdguardTeam/CodeGuidelines/Go/Text.md

  *  <a href="#li-658f569b" id="li-658f569b" name="li-658f569b">§</a>
     End sentences with appropriate punctuation.
 Do not add full stops to headers.

- *  <a href="#li-4df3b56b" id="li-4df3b56b" name="li-4df3b56b">§</a>
-    Headers should be written with all initial letters capitalized, except for references to variable names that start with a lowercase letter.

  *  <a href="#li-30850b1a" id="li-30850b1a" name="li-30850b1a">§</a>
     Mark temporary todos—that is, todos that must be resolved or removed before